dmattox10/dmattox10/README.md

 <br/>

 <img src="media/image.png" align="center" style="width: 100%" />
-<p>Taken from a slide during lecture on Careers, this is a quote from a hiring manager who communicated with Lambda School about the quality of their program.</p>
+<p>Taken from a slide during a lecture on Careers, this is a quote from a hiring manager who communicated with Lambda School about the quality of their program.</p>

 <div align="center">
 <img src="https://komarev.com/ghpvc/?username=dmattox10&&style=flat-square" align="center" />